 In addition, the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 ("CAN-SPAM Act"), establishes certain requirements for commercial email messages and specifies penalties for the transmission of commercial email messages that are intended to deceive the recipient as to source or content.
 The CAN-SPAM Act, among other things, obligates the sender of commercial emails to provide recipients with the ability to opt out of receiving future commercial emails from the sender.
-The ability of our customers' message recipients to opt out of receiving commercial emails may minimize the effectiveness of the email components of our CRM Platform.
+The ability of our customers' message recipients to opt out of receiving commercial emails from the sender.
+The ability of our CRM Platform.
 In addition, certain states and foreign jurisdictions, such as Australia, Canada and the European Union, have enacted laws that regulate sending email, and some of these laws are more restrictive than U.S. laws.
-For example, some foreign laws prohibit sending unsolicited email unless the recipient has provided the sender advance consent to receipt of such email, or in other words has "opted-in" to receiving it.
+For example, some foreign laws prohibit sending unsolicited email unless the recipient has provided the sender advance consent to receiving for in other words has "opted-in" to receiving it.
 A requirement that recipients opt into, or the ability of recipients to opt out of, receiving commercial emails may minimize the effectiveness of our platform.